-Your very own solo mission to space is coming to your home!
-After three years touring festivals in the UK and across the pond, Space Yoga is going global as a 5-part mini series on Youtube.
-Subscribe to our channel and tune in to astro-cize, launching Tuesday 18th March.
+You can now stretch like an astronaut from the comfort of your own home!
+After three years touring festivals in the UK and across the pond, Space Yoga has gone global as a 5-part mini series on Youtube.
+Subscribe to our channel and tune in to the Space Yoga Playlist to astro-cize.

 In these yoga ‘missions’ you’ll explore what microgravity does to the human body and mind through a series of dynamic stretches led by stellar instructor Gemma Hart.
 Each yoga mission will explore a different effect of human space travel to see if you’ve got what it takes to be an astronaut.